tech calculator

 Upload speed (Mbps)

 Your current upstream bandwidth measured in megabits per second.
 Most internet plans and speed test tools report upload speed in Mbps.
-Real‑world upload speed is often lower than the advertised maximum.
+Real-world upload speed is often much lower than the headline plan number, so a recent speed test is usually a better input.

 How it works